A proximity sensor is a sensor used to detect the presence of nearby

 These also have lawyer current consumption than the inductive type proximity

-environment, however, being better than the inductive type, unfortunately,
+however, being better than the inductive type, unfortunately, doesn’t remove

-doesn’t remove the limitations as such – the same drawbacks connected to
+the limitations as such – the same drawbacks connected to law range of

-law range of sensing, and in addition, the above mentioned improvements come
+sensing, and in addition, the above mentioned improvements come with a higher

 There are also higher range proximity sensors like Ultrasound, IR,